WorldHealthOrganization/smart-trust/input/pagecontent/decision_support.md

 -o example-00-a-DDCC.json
 ```

-*NOTE: These conversion steps are still being debugged, particularly the final one, and the CQL has not been tested against the final version*
+*NOTE: At the time of writing these conversion steps did not work correctly, particularly the second one, and the CQL has not been tested against the final version*

 The record is now ready to be evaluated against the business rules.